Pathoschild/smapi-mod-dump/source/~kdau/ScryingOrb/README.md

 There are no known conflicts with other mods.
 Scrying Orb fully supports the following:

 * [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753) (different arrangement of garbage cans)
+* [Witchy Crystal Farm 2.0](https://www.nexusmods.com/stardewvalley/mods/4330) (sculpture on farm is a working Scrying Orb)

-When one of the following mods is installed, the related predictions are disabled because they would not be accurate:
+When one of the following mods is installed, the related predictions are hidden because they would not be accurate:

 * [Better Garbage Cans](https://www.nexusmods.com/stardewvalley/mods/4171)
 * [Better Train Loot](https://www.nexusmods.com/stardewvalley/mods/4234)